Blog

 The statistics make the case plainly: 88% of paper cards are discarded within a week, digital cards improve follow-up rates by 35%, and CRM-integrated systems reduce lead management time by 63%.
 For any professional whose networking drives outcomes, these numbers matter.

 If networking has no direct impact on outcomes, paper may still be enough.
 If it does, digital systems provide a clear and measurable advantage.
 The real question is not whether digital business cards work.
 It is whether your current approach allows you to capture and act on every opportunity you create.
+Habsy is built to make sure the answer is always yes.

 Frequently Asked Questions (FAQs)